Medication Information to Treat Coughs and Colds

 Many parents have stood in the cold medicine aisle at the drug store and stared for hours at the hundreds of different options.
 Choosing between cough suppressants, expectorants, antihistamines, and decongestants, or any possible combination of these, can be confusing.
-Here is a guideline for treating your child’s symptoms.
+Here is a guideline for help to treat coughs and colds.

 1. Nasal decongestant.
 This acts by decreasing mucus production and shrinking the swelling in the nose, thus clearing up the nose to allow breathing.
 It helps mostly with stuffy noses.
 The most likely side effect is it may wire your child a bit and interfere with sleep.